Mike Smith (American football coach): Atlanta Falcons

-In 2011, the Falcons finished 10–6 and qualified for the playoffs, but they lost in the Wild Card round to the eventual Super Bowl XLVI champions, the New York Giants.
+In 2011, the Falcons finished 10–6 and qualified for the playoffs, but they lost in the Wild Card round to the eventual Super Bowl XLVI champion New York Giants.

 In 2012, Smith led the Falcons to a league-best 13–3 record and recorded his first win in the postseason as Falcons head coach, narrowly edging the Seattle Seahawks 30–28 in the 2012 NFC Divisional Playoffs.
 With the win, Atlanta also made their third all-time appearance in the NFC Championship Game and hosted the game for the first time in their history against the San Francisco 49ers.
-The Falcons were beaten 28–24 despite a 17–0 Lead in the second quarter.
+The Falcons lost 28–24 despite a 17–0 lead in the second quarter.
 That same year, Smith earned his 50th win by defeating the Philadelphia Eagles on October 28, passing Dan Reeves as the best-performing coach in Falcons history by number of wins.
 Smith reached 50 wins in 71 games, which was good for third best all-time since the AFL-NFL merger in 1970, surpassed only by Chuck Knox who earned his 50th win in 65 games and by George Seifert in 62 games.
 Smith was named Sporting News 2012 Coach of the Year for the third time by a pool of 27 NFL coaches and executives.

 In 2013, the Falcons slumped to a 4–12 record, and Smith was eventually named the head coach of the North Team in the 2014 Senior Bowl.

 On December 28, 2014, multiple media outlets reported that the Falcons had hired Korn Ferry, a reputed firm, to assist in finding potential candidates to replace Smith should he be fired.
 Later that day, the Falcons lost to the Carolina Panthers by a score of 34–3.
 The game determined the NFC South champion, despite both teams having a losing record.
 The next day, Smith was fired after two consecutive losing seasons as the Falcons finished the 2014 season with a 6–10 record.

 Tampa Bay Buccaneers

 On January 15, 2016, Smith was named the defensive coordinator for the Tampa Bay Buccaneers, under former assistant Dirk Koetter, who was named the Buccaneers' head coach that same day.

-On October 15, 2018, Smith was fired after leading Tampa Bay to the league's worst defense through the first six weeks of the season.
+On October 15, 2018, Smith was fired after leading the Buccaneers to the league's worst defense through the first six weeks of the season.
+Following his departure from the Buccaneers, Smith announced in a SirusXM radio interview that he was retiring from coaching.

-Hula Bowl
+College all-star games

 In January 2020, Smith coached Team Aina in the Hula Bowl, a college football postseason all-star game.
-He returned as head coach of the same squad in 2022, 2023 and 2024.
+He returned as head coach of the same squad in 2022, 2023, and 2024.

+In 2026, he participated in The American Bowl as coach of the Warhawks.